thehappycheese/Unit_Aware_Parser_Calculator/readme_extras/reduction_orderings.md

 - $t_a$ can be expressed by substituting some other term ($t_c$ in the example above) into $t_b$
 - $t_a$ is said to be an `instance` of $t_b$

+> I don't understand why we need subsumption ordering to exist...
+Surely the
+> reduction ordering is the same thing?
 ### 4.3.
 Intersection of terms

 Let the notation $t^*$ indicate the infinite set of terms that are `instances` of $t$